mattywausb/ElBanquos_kitchentimer/README.md

 An Arduino based multitimer, optimized for tracking times during food preparation

 # Motivation
 When preparing food I have to take track of multiple countdowns.
-The following had been available:
+The following solution have some drawbacks:
 * Have multiple "hardware" timers somewere (probably on the fridge door).
 * Use an App on my smartphone (and alway clean your hands before touching it and after touchen it (ieeek))